GoSuda

 Phenomenon - 1: Lookup

-Consequently, one problem arises: when a packet traverses eBPF, it must query the aforementioned Hash Table to verify whether it needs to perform an SNAT or DNAT process.
-As previously observed, there are two types of packets involved in the SNAT process: 1. outbound packets from internal to external, and 2. inbound packets from external to internal as a response.
-These two packets require transformation during the NAT process and are characterized by swapped source IP, port, and destination IP, port values.
+Consequently, one problem arises: to verify whether a packet passing through eBPF requires SNAT or DNAT for the NAT process, the aforementioned Hash Table must be queried.
+As previously observed, two types of packets exist in the SNAT process: 1. packets originating from inside and moving outside, and 2. response packets returning from outside to inside.
+These two packets require NAT transformation and are characterized by swapped src ip, port, and dst ip, port values.

 Phenomenon - 2: LRU

-Furthermore, independent of the above issue, infinite resources cannot exist on any hardware, and especially in a hardware-level logic that demands high performance, dynamic data structures cannot be utilized.
-In such situations, when resources become scarce, existing data needs to be evicted.
-Cilium resolved this by using the LRU Hash Map, a fundamental data structure provided by Linux.
+Furthermore, separate from the above issue, infinite resources cannot exist on any hardware, and particularly in hardware-level logic where high performance is required and dynamic data structures cannot be employed, existing data must be evicted when resources are scarce.
+Cilium addresses this by utilizing the LRU Hash Map, a basic data structure provided by Linux.

 Phenomenon 1 + Phenomenon 2 = Connection Loss